trevor-clarke/trevor-clarke/cornucopia/the_single_most_important_thing.md

 > I wish I spent more time at work or sleeping
 > It's not gonna be any of those kinds of things
 > It's gonna be I wish I spent more time with the people I love.

+Originally found while listening to GFY by Dennis Lloyd.